microsoft/onnxruntime-extensions/README.md

 - Run mybuild.bat

 Linux/MacOS:
-- Install gcc with C++ support, cmake
+- Install gcc or xcode with C++ support, cmake
 - Prepare Python env and install the pip packages in the requirements.txt if Python support is needed.
 - bash ./build.sh